-The microphone of your Windows 10 PC can stop working due to many different reasons, and some of the very commonly reported reasons are incorrect settings, broken or obsolete drivers or some hardware issues.
-If your built-in Microphone or Skype Audio is not working in Windows 10/8/7, then this post shows how to fix the Mic.
+The microphone of your Windows can stop working due to many different reasons, and some of the very commonly reported reasons are incorrect settings, broken or obsolete drivers, or some hardware issues.
+If your built-in Microphone or Skype Audio is not working in Windows 11/10/8/7, then this post shows how to fix the Mic.

 Skype Audio or Microphone not working

-If you are having trouble with the audio for your headset, and if you cannot hear audio during Skype calls, then then before you begin, open Skype Settings.
-Under Speakers as well a under Microphone, make sure that Microsoft LifeChat Headset is selected.
+If you are having trouble with the audio for your headset, and if you cannot hear audio during Skype calls, then before you begin, open Skype Settings.
+Under Speakers as well as under Microphone, make sure that Microsoft LifeChat Headset is selected.
+The suggestions to fix this issue are:

 1] Check if Microphone is ON